 - Before storing, let the gold jewelry lie flat and air dry completely, overnight if possible.
 Moisture speeds the tarnishing process so it’s important to make sure your gold jewelry is dry before putting it away.

 - Once the jewelry is dry, if it looks dull, rub it gently with a jewelry polishing cloth.
 Use a clean cloth or a clean section of a previously used cloth, so that the gold is not scratched.
 To avoid creating a pattern, rub with the polishing cloth in varying straight lines, not in a circular motion.

 - Do not clean your Shield in any automatic cleaning equipment, such as an ultrasonic, ionic, or steam cleaner.
 This can be harmful to the crystal matrix.

 Professional polishing – Don’t take to your jeweler

-- Clean gold jewelry that still isn't looking like new may be scratched and in need of extensive polishing to be shiny again.
-This process is done in stages with abrasive papers, not with a polishing cloth, and is a job for us to do – don’t send to your local jeweler because the Shield needs to be recharged after being polished with machinery.
+- Clean gold jewelry that still isn’t looking like new may be scratched and in need of extensive polishing to be shiny again.
+This process is done in stages with abrasive papers, not with a polishing cloth, and is a job for us to do – don’t send it to your local jeweler because the Shield needs to be recharged after being polished with machinery.

 - Such polishing will remove some gold so storing your jewelry carefully will save your gold, and save you some money, too.